Paulyplops/devart-template/project_summary.md

 ## Description

-MRSA - Methicillin-Resistant Staphylococcus Aureus a bacteria almost all of us carry on our skin.
+MRSA - Methicillin-Resistant Staphylococcus Aureus is a bacteria almost all of us carry on our skin.
 Since the 1940s the bacterium mutated as it became accustomed to antibiotic drugs.
-Hospitals have become the battle ground between infection and our ability to control it seems to be tipping out of our favour.
+Hospitals have become the battle ground of infection.
+Our ability to control it seems to be tipping out of our favour.

 The piece connects the organic growth, replication and mutation with its geography.